-Inputs/ services to be provided by UNFPA or implementing partner (e.g. support services, office space, equipment), if applicable: UNFPA and the Ministry of Human Services and Social Security will support the civil society organization in the execution of the activities.
+Inputs/ services to be provided by UNFPA or Ministry of Human Services and Social Security (e.g. support services, office space, equipment), if applicable:

+UNFPA and the Ministry of Human Services and Social Security will support the civil society organization in the execution of the activities.
 The civil society organization though will be required to utilize its own office space, computer, internet, telephone and other equipment, as needed, to undertake the assignment.